hanami/guides/content/v2.2/database/relations.md

 books.where { publication_date.is(Date.new(2024, 11, 5)) }
 ```

 What is the purpose of having two different solutions to this problem?
-It's an 80/20 Rule situation: in most cases, a
+In most cases, a simple interface to match values is sufficient.
-simple interface to match values is sufficient.
-But for the complicated scenarios, a more complex interface is very nice
+But for more complicated scenarios, a more powerful interface is necessary.
-to have, event better when this escape-hatch doesn't complicate the simpler scenarios.
+(This helps avoid dropping down to SQL strings to query your data.)

 Instead of matching a date exactly, what if we wanted to match just the year part: